techurbanist/chatgpt-wikipedia-plugin/README.md

 ```
 Where the `page_title` is the Wikipedia page title and the `search terms` are the words to find in the Wikipedia page.

-The plugin will retrieve the Wikipedia page by title, index the content on the page for full text search and then return the top n paragraphs that match the search terms.

 ## Development